David Forsyth (computer scientist): Career and research

-Forsyth stayed at Oxford as a postdoc ("Fellow by Examination") until 1991.
-Then he moved to the University of Iowa, and in 1994 he moved to the University of California, Berkeley, where he became a full professor before moving to the University of Illinois at Urbana–Champaign in 2004.
-He co-authored with UIUC CS Professor Jean Ponce, in 2002, "Computer Vision: A Modern Approach", one of the leading publications addressing the topic.
+Forsyth remained at Oxford as a postdoc ("Fellow by Examination") until 1991.
+He then moved to the University of Iowa and, in 1994, he moved to the University of California, Berkeley, where he became a full professor before joiningthe University of Illinois at Urbana–Champaign in 2004.
+In 2002, he co-authored "Computer Vision: A Modern Approach" with UIUC CS Professor Jean Ponce, a leading publication in the field.
 He has published over 100 papers on computer vision, computer graphics and machine learning.
-He served as program co-chair for IEEE Computer Vision and Pattern Recognition in 2000, general co-chair for IEEE CVPR 2006, program co-chair for ECCV 2008, program co-chair for IEEE CVPR 2011, general co-chair for IEEE CVPR 2015, and is a regular member of the program committee of all major international conferences on computer vision.
-He served on the NRC Committee on "Protecting Kids from Pornography and other Inappropriate Material on the Internet", which sat for three years and produced a study widely praised for its sensible content.
+He served as program co-chair for IEEE Computer Vision and Pattern Recognition in 2000, general co-chair for IEEE CVPR 2006, program co-chair for ECCV 2008, program co-chair for IEEE CVPR 2011, general co-chair for IEEE CVPR 2015 and advisor to the program Commiitee for IEEE CVPR 2024.
+He is a regular member of the program committee of all major international conferences on computer vision.
+Forsyth served on the NRC Committee on "Protecting Kids from Pornography and other Inappropriate Material on the Internet", which sat for three years and produced a widely praised study.
 He has received best paper awards at the International Conference on Computer Vision and at the European Conference on Computer Vision.

-Forsyth's research interest also includes graphics and machine learning; he served as a committee member of ICML 2008.
+Forsyth's research interest also include graphics and machine learning; he served as a committee member of ICML 2008.